monokrome/spirit/docs/ceremonial-esoteric.md

 The 72 three-letter names derived from Exodus 14:19-21.

+**Note on Sacred Names**: These names hold deep significance in Jewish mystical tradition (Kabbalah).
+They are included here for educational context about Western esoteric history.
+Those from Jewish backgrounds or with sincere interest in Kabbalah are encouraged to study with qualified teachers within that tradition.

 | Frequency | Number | Name | Attribution |
 |-----------|--------|------|-------------|
 | 528 Hz | 1 | VHV (Vehuiah) | Will, new beginnings |